speakeasyjs/speakeasy/README.md

 ## Demo

 This demo uses the `generate_key` method of Speakeasy to generate a secret key, displays a Google Authenticator–compatible QR code which you can scan into your phone's two-factor app, and shows the token, which you can verify with your phone.
+Includes sample code.

 <a href="https://sedemo-mktb.rhcloud.com/"><img src="http://i.imgur.com/HN11GTW.png" width="191"></a>